abpframework/abp/docs/en/Entities.md

 }
 ````

 If you implement the `IHasEntityVersion` interface, ABP automatically increases the `EntityVersion` value whenever you update your entity.
-The initial value will be `0`, when you first create the entity and save to the database.
+The initial `EntityVersion` value will be `0`, when you first create an entity and save to the database.

 ## Extra Properties